 Beginning October 1, 2019, after notification of an approved provisional indirect cost rate, Development Gateway, Inc. has elected not to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance, for the funding received through the Millennium Challenge Corporation.
-For the funding received through The College of William and Mary, DG has elected to use the rate negotiated with The College of William and Mary.
+For the funding received through The College of William and Mary and through Cultivating New Frontiers in Agriculture, DG has elected to use the rate negotiated with The College of William and Mary and with Cultivating New Frontiers in Agriculture.

-Schedule of Findings and Questioned Costs
+Schedule of Findings and Questioned Costs For the Year Ended June 30, 2021